mtiller/ModelicaBook/text/source/components/connectors/simple_domains.rst

 In this section, we'll discuss relatively simple engineering domains.
 These are ones where a ``connector`` deals with only one through and one across variable.
-Conceptually, these means that only one conserved quantity is involved with that connector.
+Conceptually, this means that only one conserved quantity is involved with that connector.

 The following table covers four different engineering domains.
-In each domain, we see the choice of through and across variable that we will be using along with the SI units for that quantity.
+In each domain, we see the choice of through and across variables that we will be using along with the SI units for those quantities.

 ================  =======================  ============================
 Domain            Through Variable         Across Variable